chenxinfeng4/ArControl/Readme/readme.md

 ### Compose your first task  -- "Light3"

 It's nature that different choices lead to different results.
 It's our first task to follow this schedule (below).
-Even a proficient programmer may takes half an hour to implement such schedule, using Arduino C++ langue.
-However, ArControl makes things easier even for beginners.
+Even a proficient programmer may take half an hour to implement such schedule by using native Arduino C++ langue.
+However, ArControl makes things easier.
+Through a user-friendly GUI, there is no need to master any script language.

 ![shedule](http://img.image-storage.com/734783758/fd28ea989ce64.gif)

-> The sequence of events in **Light3 task**.
+> **Sequent events of Light3 task**.
 You will get Yellow Ligth (4sec)  Green Ligth (3 sec) or Red Ligth (2 sec), depending on the your choice of Left, Right or Wait.

 The schedule was decomposed with ArControl Designer as figure below.
 This demo has been embeded in release version, and it can alse be found in `ArControl Designer> File > Open in > Light3`.

 ![Light3](http://img.image-storage.com/734783758/d8716e4cdab94.png)

->  The schedule was decomposed with ArControl Designer.
-Besides, an extra restraint ("max loop = 100 -> Exit Session") were added.
+>  **Light3 schedule is decomposed with ArControl Designer**.
+Besides, an extra restraint ("max loop = 10 -> Exit Session") is added.

 ![Priority ranks](http://img.image-storage.com/734783758/8ed7fded7e904.png)